awsdocs/aws-codeartifact-user-guide/doc_source/maven-mvn.md

 ## Publish artifacts<a name="publishing-artifacts"></a>

-To publish a Maven artifact with `mvn` to an CodeArtifact repository, you must also edit `~/.m2/settings.xml` and the project POM\.
+To publish a Maven artifact with `mvn` to a CodeArtifact repository, you must also edit `~/.m2/settings.xml` and the project POM\.

-1. Add a `<servers>` section to `settings.xml` with a reference to the `CODEARTIFACT_AUTH_TOKEN` environment variable so that Maven passes the token in HTTP requests\.
+1. Add a `<servers>` section to `settings.xml` with a reference to the `CODEARTIFACT_TOKEN` environment variable so that Maven passes the token in HTTP requests\.

    ```
    <settings>